Kollesavich Family, Rapid City

 Deloraine Royals 1980–1985

-The Deloraine Royals of the early 1980s were frequent champions of the South West League.
+The Deloraine Royals of the early 1980s were frequent champions of the Southwest League.
 On three occasions they also won what now would be called the Manitoba Senior AA Championship.
-They were runner-up once.
-During this span of six years they represented Manitoba in the Western Canadian championships four times, and at Vibank, Saskatchewan, in 1983 they won this event.
+They were runners-up once.
+During this span of six years, they represented Manitoba in the Western Canadian Championships four times, and in 1983 they won gold at Vibank, Saskatchewan.
 The members of the Deloraine Royals were an integral part of their town and contributed to the community in a number of ways.
 In particular, many of them coached youth baseball and other minor sports.

 Ron Seafoot

-Ron was inducted in the Player/Builder category.
-He spent 24 years playing first base and pitching for the Riverside Canucks.
-He was a nine-time MSBL all-star and playoff MVP in 1978.
+Ron Seafoot was born in Riverside, Manitoba on May 13, 1956.
+Seafoot spent 24 years playing first base and pitching for the Riverside Canucks.
+He was a nine-time Manitoba Senior Baseball League all-star, and the playoff MVP in 1978.
 His pitching record during his years in the MSBL was 49-14.
-His team won the MSBL championship eight times during this career and the Manitoba championship five times.
-Ron helped Manitoba win silver medals at the Canada Summer Games in Newfoundland in 1976.
-He later managed the Wawanesa Brewers for 10 years, winning six league championships during his time in the Border West League and the South West League.
-He managed the South West all-stars to a senior AA crown in 2007.
-Ron also managed to umpire on occasion.
+His team won the MSBL championship eight times during this career, and the Manitoba championship five times.
+Seafoot helped Manitoba win silver at the Canada Summer Games in Newfoundland in 1976.
+He later managed the Wawanesa Brewers for ten years and won six league championships during his time in the Border West League and the Southwest League.
+He also managed the Southwest All-Stars to a senior AA crown in 2007.

 Ron Seafoot Newspaper Article 1976